Tskalka/DataStructureTutorial/2-Sets.md

 *Remember* more conflicts means less efficent performance

-Chaining - Is done by creating a list of data to occupy the same space.
+Chaining - Is done by having both items occupy the same space in a list.
 This resolves the conflict without potetnial of creating more conflicts like open addressing.